 Tutoring in Dallas

-Parents who don't want to work through a tutoring service will find that there are also a number of private tutors in the city ranging from retired teachers to university students.
+A number of reputable tutoring services can be found in Dallas.
+There are also a number of private tutors in the city, ranging from retired teachers to university students.

 ► Read Areas and Suburbs in Dallas for some recommendations on the best neighbourhoods to live in